 Meals provided for school students

 Schools are making 1-2 meals per day available for students.
 Many families count on school meals to meet the needs of their children, and school cancellations can cause families to run out of food and the resources to purchase extra food.
 While all schools will handle the process differently, the trend seems to be having grab and go pickup options available at various locations to prevent crowds.
 Check with your local school district.
 Delivery may also be available for certain situations.
-Some may require registration to ensure they can meet the needs, while others may not need registration.
-Note: this may not be available during the regularly scheduled Spring Break.
-Click here for Columbus City School food pickup locations – these are available to anyone under the age of 18 – they do not have to be a student.
+Click here for Columbus City School food pickup locations – these are available to anyone under the age of 18 – they do not have to be a student at CCS.
 COTA rides are free for anyone (please follow precautions).

 With a goal to end childhood hunger, The Lunchbox passes out emergency food bags to children in the summer and during school closures.
 If you need food for your family while schools are closed and don’t have transportation for the school lunch food programs or food pantries, email firstname.lastname@example.org or send a message through Facebook.